 In March 2020, the World Health Organisation classified COVID-19 as a pandemic.
 The spread of COVID-19 surpassed the expectations of health experts and lead to the implementation of extraordinary measures.
 These measures have put a strain on many people’s lives, especially the lives of people on the autism spectrum.
 It is crucial that the rights of autistic people are not overlooked and that pre-existing issues are not intensified at this time of crisis and confinement.

-To help autistic people and their families navigate through this difficult period and to shed light on issues arising from the crisis, Autism-Europe has published a series of documents, resources and articles on COVID-19.
+To help autistic people and their families navigate through this difficult period and to shed light on issues arising from the crisis, AE has published a series of documents, resources and articles on COVID-19.
 This page will be updated regularly with new resources and information as the situation surrounding COVID-19 unfolds.

 At this time, it is essential that autistic people and their families are provided with resources and accessible tools to understand and communicate about the situation and constant changes linked to the COVID-19.
 To support this need, Autism-Europe has gathered useful resources and tips from our members, partners and other stakeholders from across Europe in different languages on how to deal with issues surrounding COVID-19.
 The list includes resources to help cope with stress and uncertainty, social stories and visual guides, and other support initiatives, resources and tips from the autism community.